THE YEARLY READER

 Before 1912, the franchise was purchased by former star pitcher John Montgomery Ward and two former high-ranking New York policemen, James Gaffney and John Carroll.
 Under their leadership, the team didn’t make any immediate inroads on the field.
 But at least they gave the team a name that would stick: The Braves.

 For 1914, Stallings chucked away veteran players he felt had stuck around too long, injected more youth into the starting lineup and made one newsworthy acquisition.
-Johnny Evers wanted no part of being with the Chicago Cubs any longer and threatened to jump to the Federal League; instead, he signed with the Braves for a nice salaryUsing the rival Federal League as leverage, Evers was able to forge a $25,000 deal with the Braves that would have been unthinkable before the advent of the FL..
+Johnny Evers wanted no part of being with the Chicago Cubs any longer and threatened to jump to the Federal League; instead, he signed with the Braves for a nice salary.
 The long-time second baseman was not a superstar slugger who could carry a team offensively, but his experience playing for and managing a consistently successful unit like the Cubs would engender him into a critical leadership role in Boston.

 The Braves’ start to 1914 showed zero signs of what lay ahead; they won four of their first 22 games.
-They rebounded to become more competitive, but then came the five-game collapse and the embarrassment at Buffalo in early July.
+They rebounded and became more competitive, but then came the five-game collapse and the embarrassment at Buffalo in early July.